tech on the net

 Question: In Microsoft Excel, I have a table of data in cells A2:D5.
 I've tried to create a simple LOOKUP to find CB2 in the data, but it always returns 0.
 What am I doing wrong?

-Answer: Using the LOOKUP function can sometimes be a bit tricky so let's take a look at an example.
+Answer: Using the LOOKUP function can sometimes be a bit tricky so let's look at an example.
 Below we have a spreadsheet with the data that you described.

 Microsoft Excel